Thermoporometry and cryoporometry: Pore size measurements using both melting and freezing events

 The Gibbs–Thomson effect acts to lower both melting and freezing point, and also to raise boiling point.
 However, simple cooling of an all-liquid sample usually leads to a state of non-equilibrium super cooling and only eventual non-equilibrium freezing – to obtain a measurement of the equilibrium freezing event, it is necessary to first cool enough to freeze a sample with excess liquid outside the pores, then warm the sample until the liquid in the pores is all melted, but the bulk material is still frozen.
 Then on re-cooling the equilibrium freezing event can be measured, as the external ice will then grow into the pores.

-This is in effect an "ice intrusion" measurement (c.f.
-Mercury Intrusion Porosimetry), and as such in part may provide information on pore throat properties.
+This is in effect an "ice intrusion" measurement (cf. Mercury Intrusion Porosimetry), and as such in part may provide information on pore throat properties.
 The melting event was then previously expected to provide more accurate information on the pore body.
 However, a new melting mechanism has been proposed which means the melting event does not provide accurate information on the pore body.
 The melting mechanism has been termed advanced melting and is described below.